-At separation from service or retirement, the participant may elect to receive the annual retirement contribution from the qualified Sonoco Retirement & Savings Plan under several different forms of payment.
-The Defined Contribution Restoration Benefit is payable in three cash installments, with the initial installment paid six months following separation from service and the second and third installments paid in January of the following years.
+At separation from service or retirement, the participant may elect to receive benefits from the qualified Sonoco Retirement and Savings Plan under several different forms of payment.
+The Defined Contribution Restoration benefit is payable in three cash installments, with the initial installment paid six months following separation from service and the second and third installments paid in January of the following years.

-The Defined Contribution Restoration Benefits that are due upon death are payable to the participant's surviving spouse or beneficiary in three cash installments, with the initial installment paid as soon as practicable following the participant's death, and the second and third installments paid in January of the following years.
+The Defined Contribution Restoration benefits that are due upon death are payable to the participant's surviving spouse or beneficiary in three cash installments, with the initial installment paid as soon as practicable following the participant's death, and the second and third installments paid in January of the following years.

-Messrs Saunders, Colyer and Tiede participate in the DC SERP Plan.
+Messrs Saunders, Colyer, Tiede and Coker participate in the DC SERP component of the Restoration Plan.
 The annual DC SERP contribution is equal to 10% of the prior year's salary and earned incentive.
 Seventy-five percent of the annual DC SERP contribution is invested in a fixed interest account based on 120% of the IRS applicable long-term rate.
-The remaining 25% will be issued in Sonoco deferred restricted stock units.
+The remaining twenty-five percent will be issued in Sonoco deferred restricted stock units.
 The DC SERP benefit vests at age 55 with at least five years of service as an executive officer.
 The deferred restricted stock units do not have voting rights.
 The shares are credited with dividend equivalents, which are not paid out until receipt of the shares.

 The vested DC SERP account is paid in three installments, with the initial installment paid six months following the officer's retirement date and the second and third installments paid in January of the following years.
 The vested DC SERP benefits that are due upon death are payable to the officer's surviving spouse or beneficiary in three cash installments, with the initial installment paid as soon as practicable following the officer's death, and the second and third installments paid in January of the following years.
-Messrs Saunders, Colyer and Tiede were not vested in the DC SERP Plan as of December 31, 2012.
+Messrs, Colyer and Coker were not vested in the DC SERP benefit as of December 31, 2014.